 What is storytelling.
 What do customer want to know.
 What do investors want to know.
 Storyboarding for the customer pitch and the investor pitch.

 Maryland Technology Enterprise Institute

 University of Maryland

 Dan Gordon has over 30 years of experience working with technology, as a computer scientist, software developer, manager, analyst, and entrepreneur.
-Dan is a member of the graduate faculty at the University of Maryland, teaching in the Master of Professional Studies in Technology Entrepreneurship.
+Dan is a member of the graduate faculty at the University of Maryland, teaching in the Master of Professional Studies in Technology Entrepreneurship and Corporate Innovation.